Death Race 2: Filming

-Prison scenes were shot in an abandoned cement factory near slums outside Cape Town.
-Scenes set in the Weyland Corporation headquarters were shot in the Cape Town International Convention Centre.
-A defunct hospital was used as the prison clinic, despite Reiné's complaints about its "disgusting" smell of dried human blood emanating from dirty towels "from 10, 20 years ago" in one of the rooms.
-The scene where Luke undergoes a transformation into Frankenstein was shot in the hospital's kitchen area.
+Prison scenes were shot in an abandoned cement factory near townships outside Cape Town.
+A defunct hospital was used as the prison clinic despite Reiné's complaints about its "disgusting" smell of dried human blood emanating from dirty towels "from 10, 20 years ago" in one of the rooms.
+He converted the hospital's kitchen into a "white room" using plenty of dry ice as well as LED lights that he and McKay had built into the camera lens and the walls to lend a heightened stylistic effect to Luke's transformation into Frankenstein.
 Racing scenes were shot in the cement factory, among two or three other locations.
 (Note: Reiné told Dread Central that one of the locations for the racing scenes was the same one he shot the "Death Match" and prison yard sequences in; in the audio commentary, Reiné states the "Death Match" and the prison yard scenes were shot in the cement factory.)
-Reiné said the police chase on the freeway, which ends at Cape Town's unfinished bridge, could not be shot until Sunday, between six and nine o'clock in the morning.
+Reiné said the police chase on the freeway, which ends at Cape Town's historic Unfinished Bridge, could not be shot until Sunday, between six and nine o'clock in the morning.
+Unable to find "a really big, glass, industrial, high-end office space" that would serve as the interior of the Weyland Corporation, Reiné settled for the Cape Town International Convention Centre.

-According to Goss, he and Reiné decided some shots of his driving sequences would be filmed as he drove the cars, citing Bullitt (1968) as an influence.
-Reiné had trouble with the dilapidated Ford Mustang when shooting Goss' test drive sequence, saying it would either break down or not start at all, in which case he "had to push it for the next day".
+According to Goss, he and Reiné decided to film some shots of his driving sequences as he drove the cars, citing Bullitt (1968) as an influence.
+When shooting Goss' test drive sequence, Reiné struggled with the dilapidated Ford Mustang, saying it would either break down or not start at all, in which case he "had to push it for the next day".
 Reiné said the other cars used in the racing sequences had to undergo repairs overnight, as they would often break down during the day.
 He incorporated 20 percent of the unused second-unit footage from the original film because, unlike Anderson, he had only one week to shoot racing scenes, during which he was also shooting crash sequences and wrecking and blowing up the cars.